 - Can hurt your brand’s credibility and online reputation

-- May result in a negative user experience
+- This may result in a negative user experience

 - Potential for reduced search engine rankings